 Checks and fixups¶

-Weblate does wide range of quality checks on messages.
+Weblate does a wide range of quality checks on messages.
 The following section describes them in more detail.
-The checks take account also special rules for different languages, so if you think the result is wrong, please report a bug.
+The checks also take account special rules for different languages, so if you think the result is wrong, please report a bug.

 These are executed on every translation change and help translators to keep good quality of translations.